Li Xi: Shanghai

 In May 2011, Li Xi was transferred to the Standing Committee of the Shanghai Municipal Committee of the Chinese Communist Party and Minister of the Organization Department.
-In April 2013, he was promoted to Deputy Secretary of the CCP Shanghai Municipal Committee and became the deputy of then Municipal Party Secretary Han Zheng.
+In April 2013, he was promoted to Deputy Secretary of the CCP Shanghai Municipal Committee.
+At the 18th CCP National Congress in 2012, he was re-elected as an alternate member to the 18th Central Committee.

 Liaoning

 On 5 May 2014, he was transferred again to Liaoning province in Northeast China, and was appointed Acting Governor and Deputy Party secretary of the province, replacing outgoing governor Chen Zhenggao.
 He was confirmed by the provincial legislature as governor later that year and served as governor until 8 May 2015.
-On 4 May 2015, he succeeded Wang Min as Party Secretary of Liaoning, becoming first-in-charge of the province.
+In May 2015, he succeeded Wang Min as Party Secretary of Liaoning, becoming the highest ranking official of the province.

-Li was then the 18th Central Committees of the Chinese Communist Party, served as a full member of the 19th Central Committee of the Chinese Communist Party, and currently serves as a full member of the 20th Central Committee of the Chinese Communist Party.

 Guangdong

 At the 19th Party Congress, Li Xi was named a member of the Politburo of the Chinese Communist Party.
-On October 28, 2017, shortly after the party congress, Li was transferred to take over the politically important southern province of Guangdong from Hu Chunhua as provincial party secretary.
+On October 28, 2017, shortly after the party congress, Li was transferred to take over from Hu Chunhua as party secretary of the politically important southern province of Guangdong.

-During his tenure, Li was responsible for overseeing Guangdong's response to the COVID-19 pandemic.
+During his tenure, Li was highly visible in checking Guangdong's response to the COVID-19 pandemic.
 During a conference about promoting the Greater Bay Area in February 2022, Li urged cadres to give priority building Qianhai and Hengqin, two border areas which were selected as pilot testing zones in areas such as finance and technology.
-He also called for attracting global talent, and deepening cooperation with Hong Kong and Macau in areas such as infrastructure, COVID-19, people-to-people exchange and technology.
-In response to heavy rains in southern China in May 2022, Li held a meeting urging officials to be vigilant and ensuring food supply and disaster aid.
+He also called for attracting global talent, and deepening cooperation with Hong Kong and Macau in infrastructure, technology, COVID-19, and people-to-people exchange between the cities.
+In response to heavy rains in southern China in May 2022, Li held a meeting urging officials to be vigilant in ensuring food supply and disaster aid.